7 Best Email Automation Tools for Marketing

 Omnisend allows you to combine buyer purchasing history and social media interactions through its ad retargeting option on Facebook and Google.
 You can use the data generated from this process and its intelligent segmentation options to create personalised email campaigns.
 You can integrate this ESP with popular e-commerce platforms like Shopify or Bigcommerce.

 Who is it for:

 As already mentioned, Omnisend is an excellent pick for e-commerce brands that care about optimising their online marketing efforts.
-Since its low-tier plans are limited in contacts and emails, larger corporations probably have more to gain by choosing this platform than small businesses.
+Since its low-tier plans are limited in contacts and emails, more giant corporations probably have more to gain by choosing this platform than small businesses.

 7 – Benchmark Email

 Benchmark is ideal for marketers and business owners who want to run primary drip campaigns.
 Setting up your automation sequences becomes a simple and quick process because it has a straightforward workflow editor, a user-friendly interface, and editable templates.